A 7th century picturesque Cornish port

 Du Maurier Festival

-In its 25th year and officially called the Fowey Festival of Arts and Literature.
-Recognised as Cornwall’s premier literary festival.
-2022 featured novelist Michael Morpugo, poet Roger McGough, author Kate Williams and children’s author Lauren Child.
+Since 1997 Fowey has celebrated its rich cultural heritage in the now officially titled Fowey Festival of Arts and Literature.
+Recognised as Cornwall’s premier literary festival, with past celebrity appearances from novelist Michael Morpugo, poet Roger McGough, author Kate Williams and children’s author Lauren Child.

 Du Maurier Festival